 Full Facelift

-The right choice for can be based on your surgeon’s recommendations considering such specifics as: your facial anatomy and aesthetic goals, downtime and recovery preferences and risks involved.
+The right choice can be based on your surgeon’s recommendations, considering specifics such as your facial anatomy and aesthetic goals, downtime and recovery preferences, and the risks involved.

 What are the benefits of a Facelift procedure?